ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 I'll ask another question.
 Your answer led perfectly to it.
 Bert asked again in the chat:
-"""Also, is there a resource where we can learn more about how to build a hyperSpatial Website?"""
+"Also, is there a resource where we can learn more about how to build a hyperSpatial Website?"

 1:08:18 _Denise:_
 So, I don't think there?
 I don't think those resources are out yet.